There are more than 2,000 differentvarieties of Japanese Maples. They range from 12″ tall dwarfs to 30′ trees.

 Acer palmatum ‘Mikazuki’ Fall color

-Acer japonicum ‘Mikazuki’ Summer color
+Acer palmatum ‘Mikazuki’ Summer color

 Acer palmatum ‘Hogyoku’ fall color